phpbb/documentation/development/extensions/tutorial_notifications.rst

 Setting up the notification type class
 --------------------------------------
-This is the bare bones of notification type class.
+The following example shows what is needed as the bare minimum for a notification type class.
 `All the functions <Functions of a notification type_>`_ will be discussed later on.

 We have defined the :class:`base` notification type class as a ``parent`` when we were `Registering as a Symfony service`_.